Inslee wants $400 million to mitigate pandemic-era learning loss, but we don’t yet know its extent

 There’s little specific information about how Washington students are doing in school this year.
 Last school year, because of the pandemic, there was a nationwide pause on standardized testing.
 Before schools resumed this year, the state asked districts to use any universal screener to determine how students are doing.
 The state did not ask districts for their results.

-So to get a feel for what schools would have to contend with, Inslee turned to Challenge Seattle and the Business Roundtable, a group that represents 20 Seattle-area business leaders.
+So to get a feel for what schools would have to contend with, Inslee turned to Challenge Seattle and the Washington Roundtable, a group that represents 20 Seattle-area business leaders.
 The business groups — as well as the Bill & Melinda Gates Foundation, Ballmer Group, and Jeff and Tricia Raikes — funded and commissioned a report on student learning from Boston Consulting Group.

 The report relied on national research, case studies of school systems that had shut down and interviews with educators, students and other Washington stakeholders.
 The report’s summary cited estimates that students lost half a year of math material and 30% of a year in reading amid the shutdown; the learning disruptions could cost students $14 trillion in future earnings, according to an Organization for Economic Co-operation and Development report.